About the Project

 In 2017, the artists travelled across Western Canada and the northern United States to research Metis culture and Riel’s life, collaborating with local Metis historians and cultural leaders.
 After consulting with l’Union Nationale Métisse de St. Joseph (founded by Riel himself in 1884), the Canadian Museum for Human Rights in Winnipeg, Indigenous communities, and the Winnipeg Symphony Orchestra, Steele, Weisensel, and Kusturok created a fictionalized account of Riel’s years of exile and beyond.

 Two workshops with actors, singers, piano, and fiddle took place in 2018, and completed excerpts were given a formal performance by the Regina Symphony Orchestra with Indigenous and non-Indigenous soloists, fiddler, and Métis chorus, in March 2019.
 A complete performance was set to be presented with the Winnipeg symphony Orchestra in October 2020 in commemoration of Manitoba 150, however, the performance was postponed to February 2022 due to the COVID-19 pandemic then the work was cancelled two more times.
 In 2023 it is premiering in Winnipeg.

 In 2020, Steele and Weisensel were awarded a research grant from the Social Sciences and Humanities Research Council in support of the aesthetic translations of the Indigenous languages being used in the work.
-The outcome of this project is a Michif/Saulteaux Pronunciation Database (video, audio, textual) that the creators of Li Keur can use to ensure the quality of translations in the new opera.
+The outcome of this project is a Michif/Anishinaabemowin Pronunciation Database (video, audio, textual) that the creators of Li Keur can use to ensure the quality of translations in the new opera.
 This resource, housed at Canadian Mennonite University, is a source for the translators to refer to, as well as for the performers, scholars, and other interested parties interested in learning preserving and celebrating these fragile languages.
 Subtitles of the translated Indigenous languages will be projected at all performances of Li Keur.
 The database can be found at the following link:

 In addition to this, Steele and Weisensel are currently exploring ways to create digital performances of Li Keur in order to take advantage of the opportunities presented by pandemic circumstances.
 In August 2020, the Li Keur podcast was launched to share conversations around Indigenous artistry and culture.
 The podcast can be found on iTunes/Apple Podcasts, as well as the following website: https://likeurpodcast.podbean.com